Dragon8029/100-days-of-code/Attempt4.md

 *Oct 4, 2018*

 Missed logging a few days.
 Been reading the git documentation for a web developer course from @stephenmf, also working through the Basic Javascript section from @freeCodeCamp.

+---

+##A4D38:
+*Oct 5, 2018*

+Continued working through the Basic Javascript section from @freeCodeCamp.